datagouv/hydra/README.md

 SENTRY_DSN = "https://{my-sentry-dsn}"
 ```

-The webhook integration sends HTTP messages to `udata` when resources are analyzed or checked to fill resources extras.
+The webhook integration sends HTTP messages to `udata` when resources are analysed or checked to fill resources extras.

 Regarding analysis, there is a phase called "change detection".
 It will try to guess if a resource has been modified based on different criterions:
 - harvest modified date in catalog